 - Cream cheese – I used full fat, it tends to melt into sauces so much better than reduced fat versions.

 Here’s How You Make It

 This one-pan salmon dish takes just 30 minutes to complete these 3 easy steps.

-- Prepare the salmon by seasoning with salt and pepper to taste on both sides.
+- Season the salmon fillets with salt and pepper to taste on both sides.
 Then, melt butter in a large skillet over medium heat, and then add a drizzle of oil, stirring the butter and oil together.
 Add the salmon to the mixture and sear on both sides, for 4-5 minutes on the first side, then 5-7 on the second side, depending on the thickness of your fillets.
 (Do not move the salmon while it’s searing until it’s ready to be flipped.)
 Take the salmon off the pan and put it on a plate.
-Cover the plate with foil until you reach step 3.
+Cover the plate with foil to keep salmon warm.